Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 There are thousands of hospitals nationwide.
 Most are “general hospitals” set up to diagnose and treat most major medical conditions.

-Nearly 20% of the hospitals in the nation are “specialty” hospitals specializing in diagnosing and treating specific types of medical injuries and disorders.
+Nearly 20% of the nation’s hospitals are “specialty” hospitals specializing in diagnosing and treating specific types of medical injuries and disorders.

-The following are specialty services and physicians commonly used in urgent care settings for those who have suffered serious personal injuries.
+The following are specialty services and physicians commonly used in urgent care settings for those who have suffered severe personal injuries.

 Emergency Rooms